michaelEbner/practical-machine-learning/peer_project_mebner.md

 1st Approach: Decision Tree
 ---------------------------

+It is a type of supervised learning algorithm that is mostly used for classification problems.
+It works for both categorical and continuous dependent variables.
+The it makes it easy to explain the steps of the prediction, however it's not known to be very accurate.

     #Decision Tree
     mod1 <- rpart(classe ~ ., data=subtrain, method="class")
     pred1 <- predict(mod1, subtest, type = "class")